 A Theology of Race-lessness

 Aracial theology.
 Pre- racial theology.
-Post- racial (liberation) theology.
+Pre- racial (liberation) theology.
 A race-less gospel of Jesus Christ.
 I have referred to my writings under all of these terms.
 They did not come to me all at once and neither did this idea of racelessness.
 It all started with a strong dislike for race.
 I just couldn’t accept race, its terms and conditions for living in American society despite all of my attempts to.

 I wasn’t trying to create something new or different.
 My writings were not an attempt to challenge the theologies that had been created in response to American slavery/ race/ racism/ white power/ black power/ prejudice/ stereotyping/ segregation though they, too, did not satisfy me.
 I tried to talk to persons about how I was feeling about race but the conversations were all the same.
 No one could offer me a way out of race; for them, it just wasn’t possible or feasible.
 It didn’t make sense to them what I was proposing.
 So, I began to write.